 The wrong kind of party

 Her hashtag #susanalbumparty trended on Twitter for all the wrong reasons.
 The hashtag was easy to misread, resulting in many jokes about it being a very different kind of party!
 If Susan’s representatives had capitalised the first letter of each word, so it said #SusanAlbumParty, then the whole situation could have been avoided.

 My best advice is to incorporate good social media hashtag practices into your business or charity.
 By doing this, you are protecting your brand from any hashtag fails and allowing your social media channels to be more accessible to a new audience.
-Finally, read over your hashtags carefully and consider getting more people involved with the sign-off process to minimise typos.
+Finally, read over your hashtags carefully and ask your social media team to involve themselves with the sign-off process to minimise typos.